mariusz-kabala/gtms-frontend/README.md

 it is good to go, you don't have to make any changes there if default config works for you

-Also, if you don't want to do that manually here is a useful command that will do it for you (you just need to run it one, after checking out the project, or when you want to reset ts settings):
+Also, if you don't want to do that manually here is a useful command that will do it for you (you just need to run it once, after checking out the project, or when you want to reset ts settings):

 ```bash
 yarn workspaces run setup:ts